-4. Breaches of Academic Integrity
+5. Breaches of Academic Integrity

-- 4.1.
+- 5.1.
 Academic misconduct includes but is not limited to conduct that involves plagiarism and any other dishonest conduct by a student to gain academic or general advantage; or conduct that otherwise contravenes the provisions of the Institute's academic rules, policies, procedures and/or guidelines.
 Dishonesty in the preparation or presentation of any assessable work is regarded as student academic misconduct.
-Academic misconduct includes, but is not limited to: - (a) Cheating: behaving deceitfully or dishonestly in examinations, in the preparation of assessable items and during in-class tests; - (b) Fabrication: intentional and unauthorised falsification or invention of any information or citation in an academic exercise; - (c) Intentionally or recklessly facilitating academic dishonesty by other students; - (d) Providing an assessment item, or providing access to an assessment item to others, either directly or indirectly, in circumstances where it is reasonably foreseeable that it will be used dishonestly. - (e) Deceitful behaviour by which it is sought to gain some unfair or dishonest advantage either for yourself or for another person; - (f) Misleading ascription of authorship (including claiming authorship of parts of a group assignment prepared by other students); - (g) Misrepresentation: misrepresenting data or information incorrectly, improperly or falsely; - (h) Behaving in any way that limits the academic opportunities of other students by improperly impeding their work or their access to educational resources; - (i) Re-using one's own work without appropriate acknowledgement;
+Academic misconduct includes, but is not limited to: - (a) Cheating: behaving deceitfully or dishonestly in examinations, in the preparation of assessable items and during in-class tests;

-- (j) Using unauthorised equipment or material in an assessment item; and - (k) Using another person to undertake an examination or assessment item in your name.
+- (b) Fabrication: intentional and unauthorised falsification or invention of any information or citation in an academic exercise; - (c) Intentionally or recklessly facilitating academic dishonesty by other students; - (d) Providing an assessment item, or providing access to an assessment item to others, either directly or indirectly, in circumstances where it is reasonably foreseeable that it will be used dishonestly. - (e) Deceitful behaviour by which it is sought to gain some unfair or dishonest advantage either for yourself or for another person; - (f) Misleading ascription of authorship (including claiming authorship of parts of a group assignment prepared by other students); - (g) Misrepresentation: misrepresenting data or information incorrectly, improperly or falsely; - (h) Behaving in any way that limits the academic opportunities of other students by improperly impeding their work or their access to educational resources; - (i) Re-using one's own work without appropriate acknowledgement; - (j) Using unauthorised equipment or material in an assessment item; and - (k) Using another person to undertake an examination or assessment item in your name. - Using Artificial Intelligence (AI) tools and technologies without appropriate referencing can result in plagiarism (Refer to UNSW's "Guide for Referencing & Acknowledging the Use of Artificial Intelligence tools")

-4.2.
+5.2.
 Levels of Violations

 Determining a level of seriousness for a breach of academic integrity and determining appropriate penalties: The Institute refers all breaches of academic integrity according to a five-level classification framework according to the nature of the infraction.
 For each level of violation, a corresponding set of penalties is recommended.
-A table showing examples at each level is contained at Appendix 1.
+A table showing examples at each level is contained at Appendix 1: Academic Integrity Levels of Violations.

-4.2.1.
+5.2.1.
 Level Zero Violations